San7o/haplolang/README.md

 empty
 ```

-Parenthesys may be omitted, in which case the expression will be
+Parentheses may be omitted, in which case the expression will be
 considered right associative.
 For example, these are all equal
 expressions: